deepak-deez/ubuntu-nginx-image/readme.txt

 2. To extract the content of tar file
    $ tar -xzvf ubuntu_nginx.tar.gz

-3. create volume myvol using command: docker volume create myvol
+3. create docker volume myvol using command: docker volume create myvol
+4.use this command to check:

+docker volume ls
+docker volume inspect myvol

-4. copy the index.html with Helloworld text in myvol folder into the mountpoint.
+5. copy the index.html with Helloworld text in myvol folder into the mountpoint.

-5. build image from dockerfile using: docker build -t imagename:tag
+6. build image from dockerfile using: docker build -t imagename:tag

-6. Run this command to run the docker container:
+7. Run this command to run the docker container:
    $  docker run -d -v myvol:/var/www/html --name={container_name} -p 80:80 {image_name:tag}

    myvol containing the index.html is present inside the tar file itself.